etcd-io/website/content/en/blog/2026/etcd-370-beta.md

 According to our community [support policy](https://etcd.io/docs/v3.7/op-guide/versioning/), we typically maintain only the latest two minor versions, currently v3.6 and v3.5.
 Etcd v3.5 will be supported for 1 year after v3.7.0 final release.

-As mentioned in [extended support for v3.4](https://etcd.io/blog/2025/announcing-etcd-3.6/#extended-support-for-v34) when etcd v3.6.0 being released, etcd v3.4 has been EOL since May 15, 2026.
+As mentioned in [extended support for v3.4](https://etcd.io/blog/2025/announcing-etcd-3.6/#extended-support-for-v34) in the etcd v3.6.0 release announcement, etcd v3.4 has been EOL since May 15, 2026.
 SIG-etcd may release one more security patch for that version at the end of May, if warranted by patched vulnerabilities.
 In any case, it will cease being updated after the end of May.
 Users on v3.4 should be planning [to upgrade their clusters](https://etcd.io/docs/v3.6/upgrades/upgrade_3_5/).

 ## Feedback and Future Betas